-It had to be able to be used for anything; commuting, errands around town, riding through the neighborhood with kids, an epic bikepacking adventure, or a sunrise trail ride.
+It had to be able to be used for anything: commuting, errands around town, riding through the neighborhood with kids, an epic bikepacking adventure, or a sunrise trail ride.

 The Black needed to be able to do that loop without skipping a beat, while also being capable of carrying racks and child carriers for trips to the market, commutes to work, and school drop-offs.